-What makes Super Mario World so special
+What makes Super Mario World so great

 Developer: Nintendo | Release Date: November 1990 (Japan), August 1991 (North America)

-Classic Mario premise:
+Classic Mario setup:

-Excellent Level Design Teaches Without Tutorials
+Excellent Level Design Teaches You Without Tutorials

-Difficulty Curve Masterfully Implemented
+Difficulty Curve Perfectly Implemented

-Ghost Houses — Brilliant Design
+Ghost Houses — Incredible Design

 Perfect Movement

-P-Meter — Building Running Speed
+P-Metre — Build Up Running Speed

 Meta-Game of Secret Hunting